-Hannah Perkins Huntington and Joshua Huntington: A Norwich Merchant Marriage in 1718
+Hannah Perkins Huntington (Lynde Lothrop) and Joshua Huntington: A Norwich Merchant Marriage in 1718

 By the early eighteenth-century, Norwich was a bustling trading center with some high-end merchants.
 Although not Boston or New York caliber, the Norwich group of traders and merchants were tight knit and amassed some respectable fortunes.
 As their ancestors had before them, they typically married into other merchant families.